Divorce Maryland Child Support

-The process of determination of the guideline child support amount is as mentioned below.
+The process of determination of the support amount is mentioned below:

 Finding out the gross monthly income of the father as well as mother